 It’s easy to build a simple ice-climbing woody and prop it against a tree in the yard.

-Placing pro: screw or be screwed By Mark Synnott
+By Mark Synnott

 For many ice climbers, placing pro is the crux of any route.
 Halfway up a vertical pillar, it’s all too easy to find yourself sketching just when you need composure the most.
 Fortunately, modern screws are so easy to use that there’s no excuse not to place plenty on vertical ice.